Super Bowl Synchronicity

 I barely have any connection to sports anymore.
 At first, I was into football because I used to like to play it in the park.
 As someone who is six foot four and built like a lineman, I piqued the coach's interest when I got into high school, but as a park playing dyslexia that is slow to decipher right from left, I quickly found a spot on the bench.

 Even after that, I still liked the sport but more out of the obligation of being young and living in a city that had a team.
 My interest in collecting playing cards helped keep the enthusiasm alive because I had personal profits to gain when a team/player would have a successful year.
 Next, gambling kept my fandom alive since there was a sports booking casino just south of the border when Mexico was the only place that I could legally drink.

-It wasn't until I started to live on my own that sports truly started to phase their way out of my life.
-Now, I only watch the Super Bowl but my viewing is based on tradition and snacks alone.
-Since I no longer have a circle of friends, the snacks are getting bland and the commercials just don't seem to have the same weight in keeping my attention that they once had.
+It wasn't until I started to live on my own that sports began to phase their way out of my life.
+Now, I only watch the Super Bowl, but my viewing is based on tradition and snacks alone.
+Since I no longer have a circle of friends, the snacks are getting bland, and the commercials just don't seem to have the same weight in keeping my attention that they once had.

 This will probably be the last Super Bowl I will ever watch, unless someone special steps into my life that has to watch the game.

 I just realized that this was supposed to be my SNL episode breakdown and not my daily post about me.
 Sorry for the rambling and now it's time to get back on track as I give you...

 - Since this is the Super Bowl Special, the show starts with Belushi on the sidelines announcing that he will not be acting in any sketches but will be there for any coaching needs throughout the night.
 Again it feels like a crappy contract negotiation that I have mixed feeling about the way it feels that the fans are the ones that are being punished as these two entities continue to bicker.